jimmyshi360/micro-image-transformations/README.md

 Here is a link to a barebones demo website I put together: https://jshi22.github.io/image-processing-demo/

+The transformation JS functions are located in "src/index.js".
+Tests are in "tests/index.test.js"

 My Node package is published so you can download it and use it for your own projeects (installation steps below).
 The npm package is currently v3.0.0 as I had to publish a few times for testing purposes.

 ## Thank you Instrumental, your consideration means a lot to me.
 This project was an enjoyable learning experience!